 An employee’s COVID-19 illness is most likely work-related:

-- When multiple cases develop among workers who work in proximity and there is no alternative explanation (e.g., sick family members)
+- When multiple cases develop among workers who work nearby and there is no alternative explanation (e.g., sick family members)

 - If it is contracted shortly after lengthy, close exposure to a customer/partner/coworker who has a confirmed case of COVID-19 and there is no alternative explanation

-- If job duties include having frequent, close exposure to the general public in a locality with ongoing community transmission and there is no alternative explanation.
-(For example public health, transportation, retail and hospitality industries)
+- If job duties include having frequent, close exposure to the general public in a locality with ongoing community transmission and there is no alternative explanation. (public health, transportation, retail and hospitality industries)

 An employee’s COVID-19 illness is most likely not work-related: